dc-aichara/google-products-with-python/README.md

 ```

 ## Usage
-### 1. Extracting data from Google Big Query as pandas dataframe
+### 1. Extracting data from Google Big Query as pandas DataFrame
 When you run bq.py for the first time, it will produce a link to authorize and ask to enter authorization code.
 Copy & paste url in browser and authorize application.
 ```text
 $ cd google-products-with-python